It’s easy to see why Manly is one of Sydney’s most popular northern beaches.

 Visit Manly Sea Life Sanctuary

 The kids will love the interactive sea life experience at Manly Sea Life Sanctuary.
 They’ll learn about Manly’s own Little Penguin colony, and the fascinating underwater world of Sydney Harbour.
-The giant underwater tunnel will bring you face to face with stingrays, sea turtles and majestic grey nurse sharks, and if you’re brave, you can be taken on guided dive in the four million litre oceanarium.
+The giant underwater tunnel will bring you face to face with stingrays, sea turtles and majestic grey nurse sharks, and if you’re brave, you can be taken on a guided dive in the four million litre oceanarium.